rollerderby/scoreboard/README.md

 * Apple users: Run scoreboard-Mac.app to start the script.
 If you are unable to start it, you may have to download and run the [startscoreboard-mac.zip package](https://drive.google.com/file/d/0B2fZmT3bqA9oS25KNHphZjFFcWs/view?fref=gc&dti=480408282040949) to get the scoreboard started.

 * Linux users: Run scoreboard-Linux.sh to start the script.
 If you are unable to start it, you may have to allow script files to be executable as programs.
-The ``lib/crg-scoreboard.jar`` file can be built from source by installing ``apache-ant`` and running ``ant compile`` from this directory.

 Once it starts successfully, the scoreboard script will open a new window and display a series of status messages.
 You must keep this script running in order for the scoreboard to function, so do not close the window.
 You may minimize the window without effect.